 Dear HFOT Family,

-The gradual return of employees to our headquarters building has gone smoothly, and we increased from 25% capacity to 33% on Aug.
-3. This enhances our operational capability, and allows us to refine our procedures for social distancing and other safety requirements.
-We will progress cautiously as conditions allow.
+We continue to operate with 25% to 33% of our folks in the headquarters building to maintain physical distancing.
+This enhances our operational capability, and allows us to refine our procedures for physical distancing and other safety requirements.
+Most likely, we will remain in this posture for the foreseeable future.
+Our mix of in-office and working remotely has progressed well during the pandemic, and we have been able to continue to accomplish our mission of getting severely injured Veterans into specially adapted custom homes and assisting them with rebuilding their lives.
 As always, our first priority remains the health and wellness of our Veterans and employees, and our concern for our supporters and volunteers.

 Office phones are forwarded to employees working remotely, and we are maintaining our secure electronic communications capability.
 If you have difficulty contacting us by phone, please send an email to: [email protected].

 We are closely monitoring construction around the country to identify any slowdowns, and consistently checking with corporate sponsors for any supply chain issues.
 Currently, all construction projects are progressing, albeit with some slowdown to comply with local conditions and restrictions, and GCs are sequencing sub-contractors to maintain social distancing.
 We have taken a number of steps to reduce expenses until we have a better understanding of the impact of the economic situation on revenue, and are taking other actions to mitigate an anticipated reduction in revenue for the near future.
 Engineering and plans continue to move forward to ensure our projects are ready for execution once we begin operating at full capacity again.